mnapoli/redwood/docs/docs/quick-start.md

 ## Next Steps

-Need more?
-The best way to get to know Redwood is by going through the extensive [Redwood Tutorial](tutorial/foreword.md).
+The best way to get to know Redwood is by going through the [tutorial](tutorial/foreword.md).

 - Join our [Discord Server](https://discord.gg/redwoodjs)
 - Join our [Discourse Community](https://community.redwoodjs.com)